writetogurpreetsingh8/java-projects/king-score/readme.txt

 Hey:)
 Hope you all are doing great!!
-I am mentioning few deatils of this Project , I have given the name as "king-score"
+I am mentioning few details of this Project , I have given the name as "king-score"

 JAVA-Version:- 8
 Build-Tool:- Maven

 1) HOW To Build
 -----------------
-Along with the source-code I will be sending the jar file also named king-score.jar in case if there is any problem to execute it, you can directly execute the jar
+Along with the source-code I will be sending the jar file also named king-score.jar in case if there is any problem to import source-code, you can directly execute the jar

- Import score-code in any IDE ( I Pefer Eclipse /  Intellji ) or you can use CMD , open CMD go to the location of "pom.xml" then execute mvn clean install command it will clean compile build and insall the jar in side target you will see "king-score.jar" file there
+ Either you can Import score-code in any IDE ( I prefer Eclipse /  Intellji ) or you can use CMD , open CMD go to the location of "pom.xml" then execute mvn clean install command it will clean compile & build the jar in side target folder, you will see "king-score.jar" file inside target folder of king-score project

 2) HOW TO START
 ---------------------------